Tag archive: God

 Snow – An Unexpected Blessing

 Once upon a time, when my brother and I were very small, we used to get terribly excited over the prospect of the first snowfall of the season.
 When it became that time of year and the first flakes started to drift to the ground, my mother would announce in a very excited voice, “Come look, it’s snowing!” and my bro and I would run down the hall and press our faces against the glass on the storm door and gaze with wonder at the magical flakes cascading down from the sky.
 Inevitably it was after dark when this would happen which only added to the mystery and enchantment.
-I don’t know why it seemed so magical then but there was a sense of something very ethereal happening and a happiness bore down to the very core of my soul just witnessing those sparkly gems float to the earth.
+It seemed so magical then.
+There was a palpable sense of something ethereal unfolding and a profound happiness bore down to the very core of my soul as I witnessed those sparkly gems float to the earth.

-Then I grew up, moved off the farm, and made my life in town.
+Then I grew up.
+I moved off the farm, and made my life in town.
 And something dark and insidious took the place of the peace and tranquility that used to fill my heart when it would snow.
-Slowly, I became hardened to the beauty and magic of snow and became depressed and bitter over the gray skies, dreary days, FREEZING temps, and endless mountains of dirty, sludgy snow piles filling every available space.
+Slowly, I became hardened to the beauty and magic of it all and became depressed and bitter over the gray skies, dreary days, FREEZING temps, and endless mountains of dirty, sludgy piles of frozen misery filling every available space.
 I had to drive in the stuff, shovel the stuff, and look at the stuff for months on end and it seemed like it would never go away.
 I learned to curse the stuff.
-In the approaching fall of 1997 I had had enough.
-I couldn’t take another winter and I packed up my family and moved to the South.
-I swore I would never again go home in the winter!
-I told my family that if they wanted to see me for Christmas, they would have to come to me because I would never go back in the winter as long as I live.
+Approaching the Fall of 1997 I had had enough.
+I couldn’t take another winter of misery so I packed up my family and moved us to the hope of happy times the sultry South offered with her seductive promises of sunshine and blue skies.
+I told my family that if they wanted to see me for Christmas, they would have to make the trek to me because I would never go back home in the winter as long as I live.
 And for 15 years I’ve held firm in that conviction and have only traveled back home in the Spring, Summer, and Fall.

 Until this year . . .

 January 26th 2013 marked my dad’s 80th birthday and a huge celebration was planned.
-One of my aunts was gracious enough (and insistent enough) to help me get back via airplane.
-(I still resolutely refuse to drive through the Poconos in the winter!).
-I was a little apprehensive knowing that I’d be back home during the dreariest part of the year and the forecasted temps for the time of my visit was to be at or below zero at night and only in the single digits or low teens for the day.
-This was the very thing I moved away from.
-But it was my dad’s birthday and I wanted to surprise him (and everyone) with my visit.
-This was an occasion that I really shouldn’t miss.
-So I braved the possibilities of flight delays and cancellations, packed my warmest clothes, said many prayers and off I went.
+One of my aunts was gracious enough (and insistent enough) to help me travel back home via airplane (I still resolutely refuse to drive through the Poconos in the winter!).
+I was a little apprehensive knowing that I’d be back home during the dreariest part of the year and the forecasted temps for my visit was to be at or below zero at night and only in the single digits or low teens for the day. ~Heavy sigh~ This was the very thing I moved away from.
+But it was my Dad’s birthday and I wanted to surprise him (and everyone) with my visit and this was an occasion that I really shouldn’t miss.
+Sooooo I braved the possibilities of flight delays and cancellations, packed my warmest clothes, said many prayers and off I went.

-Spending time with my family was an experience that made it all worth breaking my stubborn vow but another unexpected joy beyond my imagination took me by complete surprise.
-It began to snow one night.
-And not just any snow.
-MAGICAL snow!!
-That’s right – just like when my bro and I were little – that magical snow that makes everything right.
-It was so cold that the snow looked like crystals in the air and it spread out on the ground like God had sprinkled diamonds on everything.
-There was a full moon too, and the snow glistened and shimmered so much that no camera could possibly capture it’s beauty.
-You have to stand in the middle of it to appreciate the magic.
-And it crunched under my feet!!
-I MISSED THAT!
+That’s right – just like when my bro and I were 5 years old with our faces pressed against the glass – it was that magical snow that makes everything right.
+It was so cold that the snow looked like crystals in the hovering in the air and it spread out on the ground like a sprinkling of diamonds.
+The snow, glistening and shimmering, danced to life before my eyes under the glow of the full moon.
+(You really have to stand in the middle of it to appreciate the magic).
+Oh, and it crunched under my feet!!
+I had forgotten how it did that.
 I couldn’t believe it, but I missed that!
-It awakened a part of my soul that I had forgotten existed.
-The next day the sun shone on the fresh fallen snow so that it blinded me with a myriad of colors being reflected from the prisms of the snow crystals.
+It awakened a part of me that I had forgotten existed.
+The next day the sun shone on the fresh fallen snow so that it blinded me with a myriad of colors reflected from the prisms of the snow crystals.
 Although the temps were well below freezing, I didn’t feel cold.
 I was enraptured and felt more peace in my heart than I’ve felt in many, many years.
-It was just like I was 15 again on the top of the hill with my horse a few feet away. . .
+I was 15 again laying on the top of the hill with my horse a few feet away. . .

 Stopping By Woods on a Snowy Evening